 Netlify will send a notification email to let any other site members know that builds are stopped for the site.
 There will also be warnings in the Netlify UI:

-- in the site's entry on the Sites tab.
+- in the site's entry on the Sites tab and Team overview.

 - in the site's Deploys page.

-- in the site's Settings under Build & deploy > Continuous deployment > Build settings.
+- in Site settings under Build & deploy > Continuous deployment > Build settings.

 Relinking the Git repository will activate builds